mlatcl/internalprojects/_projects/rl-optimisation-benchmarks.md

 year: 2021
 title: "Optimisation Benchmarks for Online RL"
 abstract: |-
-  Reinforcement Learning algorithms have been applied in different domains (e.g., robotics and games).
+  Reinforcement Learning algorithms have been applied in different domains.
 Now there is a growing interest in applying RL algorithms to optimisation problems.
 Such algorithms are a better alternative to produce near-optimal solutions in dynamic environments, compared against exact or approximation algorithms.
 Benchmarks are a key element in the development and evaluation of novel algorithms as they enable a standardised comparison of these algorithms' performance.
 In this project you will provide a set of optimisation benchmarks to evaluate online RL algorithms.
 layout: project
 categories:
 - prtii